 Sales and Marketing

 For its shelf-stable beverage business, the company will target health-conscious adults with its V8 branded beverages and households with children with its V8 Splash branded beverages.
 Pepperidge Farm will remain focused on building the Goldfish cracker brand, maintaining the momentum of its fresh bakery portfolio, and revitalizing its adult savory crackers business.
 The company will also continue its efforts to reinvigorate its businesses in Australia, focusing on Arnott's biscuits.

 It has also taken steps to close and/or sell unproductive operations.
-In fiscal 2014 the company and its joint venture partner Swire Pacific Limited restructured manufacturing and streamline operations for the joint venture's soup and broth business in China, closin its soup production plant in Xiamen.
+In fiscal 2014, the company and its joint venture partner Swire Pacific Limited restructured manufacturing and streamline operations for the joint venture's soup and broth business in China, closing its soup production plant in Xiamen.
 That year Campbell also closed plants in Aiken, South Carolina, and Villagran, Mexico.
 In fiscal 2013 it sold its European simple meals business, closing facilities in Belgium, France, Germany, and Sweden.

 Mergers and Acquisitions

 In June 2013 it bought Plum Organics, one of the top brands of organic baby food in the US.
 The company makes organic foods and snacks for babies, toddlers, and children, a fast-growing premium food category.
-(The Plum purchase, which the company hopes will bring a new generation of consumers to Campbell.
+The company hoped the purchase would bring a new generation of consumers to Campbell.

 The descendants of John Dorrance, the inventor of condensed soup and founder of the company, own approximately 42% of Campbell.